The 17 Best Basketball Movies of All Time

 Stars: Gene Hackman, Dennis Hopper

-A small town Indiana high school chases an improbable state championship under a tough and principled coach.
-What makes Hoosiers special is its timeless focus on discipline, fundamentals, and the quiet beauty of team basketball.
+A small-town high school from Indiana is chasing an unlikely high school basketball state championship with the guidance of a firm and principled coach.
+What makes Hoosiers unique is its constant emphasis on discipline, the basics, and the gentle beauty of team basketball.

 2. The Last Dance